The Gold Coast — better known by locals as ‘the Goldie’ — is considered by many to be the home of Australia’s best

 Do you have any tips to add to our Gold Coast travel guide?
 We would love to hear from you.
 Please send us a message.

 Additional images: Bigstock

 About the writer

 Maxine Steinmetz was born and raised on the Gold Coast and now works as a radio journalist for Southern Cross Austereo on the Goldie.
-Maxine previously worked for Princess Cruise Lines, which took her far and wide – across Europe, North America, Asia and Australia.
+Maxine previously worked for Princess Cruise Lines, which took her far and wide — across Europe, North America, Asia and Australia.
 A true adventurer who loves to get off the beaten track, Maxine has also backpacked through Western Europe, and at the age of just 13, took the opportunity to study French as an exchange student in Tahiti.
-Wanderlust and a love of exploring new cultures runs deep in her veins!
+Wanderlust runs deep in her veins!